-Reality: Based on the situation and treatment needed, the GeoBlue Global Health & Safety (GHS) team works with the treating facility to determine patient stability and the risk and benefits of moving a patient to another facility.
-These factors provide important data as to whether a member requires evacuation back to the U.S. In most emergency cases, the patient will first be stabilized, then a plan will be set for medical evacuation to the closest CoE or repatriation.
-Should transport be recommended, our GHS team coordinates and arranges direct payment for the best method of transportation - for example, ambulance, helicopter, air ambulance - which may require a few days to complete.
+Reality: Based on the situation and treatment needed, the GeoBlue clinical team works with the treating facility to determine patient stability and the risk and benefits of moving a patient to another facility.
+These factors dictate whether a member requires evacuation back to the U.S. In most emergency cases, the patient will first be stabilized then a plan will be set for medical evacuation to the closest CoE or repatriation.
+Should transport be recommended, our Global Service Center (GSC) team coordinates and arranges direct payment for the best method of transportation-for example, ambulance, helicopter, fixed wing air ambulance-which may require a few days to complete.